mgmehra2005/mgmehra2005/README.md

 - 👋 Hi, I’m @mgmehra2005
-- 👀 I’m interested in ✨Computer Science✨
+- 👀 I’m interested in ✨Hacking✨
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning *****
-- Feel free to contribute.
+- Feel free to contribute in my Programs

 <!---
 mgmehra2005/mgmehra2005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.